 You can configure the PEM server using the following command: sudo /usr/edb/pem/bin/configure-pem-server.sh

-• The operating system user pem is created while installing the PEM server.
-The PEM server web application is a WSGI application, which runs under Apache HTTPD.
-The pem application data and the session is saved to this user's home directory.
+The operating system user pem is created while installing the PEM server.
+The PEM application data and the session is saved to this user's home directory.